-As explained earlier, the monitoring system for implementing the Program of Action is led and coordinated by DKI.
+As explained earlier, basically the monitoring system for monitoring the implementation of the Program of Action as a whole is under the coordination of PPK.
 For this monitoring, a monitoring tool will be prepared (in the form/format of a monitoring report), which will be mutually agreed upon by the parties / related agencies.